conan-io/conan-center-index/docs/developing_recipes_locally.md

 # Developing Recipes Locally

-One of the early steps for contributing get getting familiar with the Conan client.
-There's also a few steps you need to take to get your environment setup.
+Before you can contribute any code changes, you'll need to make sure you are familiar with the Conan client and have an environment that is conducive to developing recipes.

 This file is intended to provide all the commands you need to run in order to be an expert ConanCenter contributor.